-Rupert Murdoch heads one of the world's largest media empires, the News Corporation, which during FY2010 had nearly $33 billion in total revenue from a diverse range of media products, including Fox News, Twentieth Century Fox, Dow Jones (publisher of the Wall Street Journal), HarperCollins, MySpace, the New York Post, and hundreds of other newspapers and television stations.
+Rupert Murdoch heads one of the world's largest media empires, the News Corporation, which during FY2013 had nearly $8.5 billion in revenue from a diverse range of media products, including Fox News and numerous other press outlets in the United States, Australia, and the United Kingdom.

 In June 2009, Murdoch sold the Standard to Clarity Media, a Denver-based company run by another conservative media mogul, Philip Anschutz.
 The New York Times reported that the magazine was sold for about $1 million, "according to an executive close to Mr. Murdoch who spoke anonymously because the terms of the deal were meant to be confidential."
 According to a News Corp. executive interviewed by the Times, Murdoch decided to sell the magazine to ''someone even more enthusiastic about perpetuating that voice.''